muco-, muc-, muci-, mucin- +

 (Latin: mucus, mucous, or mucosa; a viscid, slippery, slime secretion of the mucous membranes; related to mucor, "mold, moldiness")

-2. Provoking the secretion of mucus.
+2. Having the effect of reducing, or arresting, the secretion of mucus.